CBC and CGI Workshop Registration

 Who should attend?

-Anyone with keen interest and desire to develop RNA-Seq analytic skills.
+Anyone with interest in gene expression analyses.
 Prior course participants have included faculty, post docs, grad students, advanced undergraduates, staff, and industry researchers.

 What are the prerequisites?